 The marble tablet is also topped with the Atcherley arms and crest, plus the family motto, SPE POSTERI TEMPORIS – in hope of the latter time.

-Below the arms and crest is the MI, fading and not easy to read, dedicated to the last of the original line of Marton Atcherleys (see On this day: 27 February 1834).
+Below the arms and crest is the MI, fading and not easy to read, dedicated to the last of the original line of Marton Atcherleys (see Richard Atcherley and his hopes for posterity).
 The inscription, the first few lines of which are shown above, reads:

 TO THE MEMORY OF